NikhilMishra1999/Entry-Management-App/README.md

 ## Working
 1. User signs in to the application with Sign-In Verification provided by firebase.
-2. On the off chance that client needs to begin another appointment, they will fill a Sign-Up form and details are sent to the host/database.
+2. On the off chance that user needs to begin another appointment, they will fill a Sign-Up form and details are sent to the host/database.
 3. On the off chance that there is an on-going appointment for the present guest , he/she gets a choice to checkout of the appointment.